 Grow Big or Go Home.

-Go back even a few years and you see a very different world inside fulfillment and distribution facilities.
-Work was slow, steady and revolved around bigger chunks of inventory.
-Pallets were primary platforms for workers shifting bulk orders around on forklifts, loading them onto trucks according to schedules set far in advance.
-It wasn’t quite like clockwork but it was close.
+Just a few years ago, fulfillment and distribution work was slow, steady, and revolved around bigger chunks of inventory.
+Pallets were primary platforms for workers shifting bulk orders around on forklifts and then loading them onto trucks according to pre-set schedules.
 Shipments were mainly sent to stores, routinely and predictably, with only minor fluctuations tied to special promotions or seasonal changes.

-Growth in e-commerce’s new normal can’t be gradual.
-The evolution of fulfillment operations is looking more like a revolution and the only way to get their fast is through technology.
-You can only push your people so hard before you realize that’s not the way to make the level-leap you need to compete.
-Humans are still extremely important in the overall equation, but the reality is they cost a lot of money and make mistakes.
+The next normal for e-commerce isn’t gradual.
+And you can only push your people so hard before they lose their motivation.
+Humans are the backbone behind successful operations, but the reality is, they cost a lot of money and often make mistakes.
 There are also serious limits on how fast they can work.

 Where Tech Meets Task.

-While software is becoming the backbone of fulfillment centers, it’s only as good as the data fed into it.
-Your WMS depends on accurate and timely information inputs to keep your entire operation running fast and efficiently.
-The people and machines engaging your inventory are the main source of that information.
-Optimizing their productivity is key in achieving the kind of efficiency your operation needs to be competitive.
+While software is quickly becoming the backbone of fulfillment center operations, it’s only as good as the data fed into it.
+WMS depends on accurate and timely information inputs.
+The people and machines controlling your inventory are the main sources of that input.
+Devices that can do even half the work of a human can exponentially increase your competitive advantage.

-Access control and surveillance systems are no longer just for security.
-If you haven’t considered what these technologies can do to boost your business operations, take a closer look.
-Cameras and door locks are now tied to software that empowers them to monitor and analyze the flow of people and materials throughout a warehouse.
-Access control systems can create activity heat maps and reveal hidden possibilities for tightening up processes and taking advantage of off-peak opportunities.
-These systems can even be used for compliance purposes, confirming that actions have taken place, such as the transfer of products onto a truck.
+Other technologies to look into?
+Access control and surveillance systems can be used for more than just security.
+Cameras and door locks can be tied into custom software so you can monitor and analyze the flow of people and materials going in and out of your warehouse.
+Access control systems can even create activity heat maps to reveal hidden problems where processes could be improved.
+These systems can also be used for compliance purposes, confirming certain actions have taken place, such as the transfer of products onto a truck.

 Growth Without Regret.